 Heres the deal with shrimp.

 You have to cook it just right.
-Shrimp takes MINUTES to cook.
+Shrimp takes only minutes to cook.

 Like a couple minutes.
-Once they are pink, boom, they are done and any extra time spent cooking will just make them tough.
+Once they are pink, they are done and any extra time spent cooking will just make them tough and chewy.

 And it’s easy to tell when the shrimp are fully cooked, because the color of shrimp prior to being cooked through is that kind of clear white color.

-But once cooked, that more orange red pink tone.
+But once cooked, that more orange red pink tone is apparent.

 Also you want to pat them dry before throwing them on to your pan and season generously.

-For this cajun shrimp pasta you can use any type of noodle you want!
+For this cajun shrimp pasta you can use any type of pasta shape you want!
 Linguine, spaghetti or a fun shape.
 It really doesn’t matter, a noodle is a noodle.

 Another fun fact.
-Noodle shapes with ridges on it are also awesome for sauces, because the sauce sort of clings on to the noodles.
+Noodle shapes with ridges on it are also awesome for sauces, because the sauce sort of clings on to the crevice in the noodles.

 If you rinse your pasta, it will have a harder time sticking.